 These are nothing more than tricky ways to get people to pay for something that isn’t real.

-The Americans with Disabilities Act (ADA), The Air Carrier Access Act and The Fair Housing Act, all prohibit discrimination against people with emotional disabilities in different walks of life.
-And if you want to have, your ESA accompany you wherever you go – in public places and your home the only piece of document you’ll require is an ESA letter.
+The Americans with Disabilities Act (ADA), The Air Carrier Access Act and The Fair Housing Act, all prohibit discrimination against people with physical and emotional disabilities in different walks of life.
+And if you want to have your ESA accompany you wherever you go then the only piece of document you’ll require is an ESA letter.

 However, it is your responsibility to acquire your ESA letter from a legitimate place – getting caught with a fake letter has severe consequences.

-If you feel can identify to the emotional disabilities mentioned in this article, or feel that having an Emotional Support Animal can benefit you then get in contact with our mental health professionals and find out if you qualify for an ESA letter.
+If you identify with the emotional disabilities mentioned in this article, or feel that having an Emotional Support Animal can benefit you then get in contact with our mental health professionals and find out if you qualify for an ESA letter.